pingcap/tidb-operator/en/get-started.md

     The default username and password in Grafana are both "admin".

-    For more information about monitoring TiDB Cluster in TiDB Operator, consult [Monitor a TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).
+    For more information about monitoring the TiDB cluster in TiDB Operator, consult [Monitor a TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).

-## Upgrade TiDB Cluster
+## Upgrade the TiDB cluster

-TiDB Operator also makes it easy to perform a rolling upgrade of TiDB Cluster.
+TiDB Operator also makes it easy to perform a rolling upgrade of the TiDB cluster.
 If you've deployed TiDB 3.0 or TiDB 3.1 using TiDB Operator, you can perform an online upgrade to TiDB 4.0.

-In this example, we'll upgrade TiDB Cluster to the "nightly" release.
+In this example, you will upgrade the TiDB cluster to the "nightly" release.

 Kubernetes makes it possible to both "edit" and "patch" deployed resources.